alabou/bcp-006-01/docs/NMOS With H.264.md

 Flow resources can be associated with many Senders and many other Flows at the same time.
 A Flow resource may be the parent of many another Flow resources.
 A Receiver consuming a stream whose Sender is associated with a Flow having some parents H.264 Flows may declare constraints that apply for all the parents H.264 bistreams flowing through the Sender.

+#### RTP based transport

+For Nodes consuming H.264 using the RTP payload mapping defined by RFC 6184, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

+- [ ] For Nodes consuming H.265 using the RTP payload mapping defined by RFC 7798, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

+#### Other transport

+The Receiver resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

 ## H.264 IS-05 Senders and Receivers

 ### RTP transport